MOTTO: Improvise, Adapt, Adjust, and Overcome

 It’s a Passion

-I spent most of my life going through the motions.
-In 2005, I decided to pursue what I loved-video production.
-That was the beginning of Episode 11 Productions.
-In six months of being in business, I was shooting for abc for the Extreme Home Makeover.
-Since then, I’ve shoot numerous TV shows, countless corporate videos, and I’ve been completely happy with my life.
+In 2007, I pulled the trigger, created an LLC and never looked back.
+Within six months of being in business, I was shooting The Extreme Home Makeover for abc.
+Since then, I’ve shot numerous TV shows, countless corporate videos, and I’ve been completely happy with my life.

 Funny You Should Ask